GerritCodeReview/plugins_code-owners/resources/Documentation/backend-find-owners-cookbook.md

 \
-**NOTE:** The `per-file` line from `java/com/example/foo/OWNERS` is not imported, since the [file](backend-find-owners.html#fileKeyword) keyword only imports non-restricted code owners.
-If also `per-line` files should be imported the [include](backend-find-owners.html#includeKeyword) keyword can be used
+**NOTE:** The `per-file` line from `java/com/example/foo/OWNERS` is not imported, since the [file](backend-find-owners.html#fileKeyword) keyword only imports folder code owners.
+If also `per-line` lines should be imported the [include](backend-find-owners.html#includeKeyword) keyword can be used instead:
-instead:

 `javatests/com/example/foo/OWNERS`:
 ```